-Hilary lives in Glasgow where she is Manager at Woodland Outdoor Kindergartens.
+Hilary lives in Glasgow and was formerly the Manager at Woodland Outdoor Kindergartens.
 She writes: ‘I am delighted to be involved in the campaign.
 I have forty years experience in various capacities in early learning and childcare.
 I also have three grown up children and remember their first day at school vividly.
 I suppose ever since then I have intuitively known things needed to change and research confirms this.
 Glasgow is a big place.
 I live in the East End so any willing helpers across the city please do get in touch.”